projectestac/odissea/html/question/type/wq/README.md

 ## Technical Support

-If you have questions or need help integrating MathType, please contact us (support@wiris.com) instead of opening an issue.
+If you have questions or need help integrating WirisQuizzes, please contact us (support@wiris.com) instead of opening an issue.

 ## Privacy policy

-The [MathType Privacy Policy](https://www.wiris.com/mathtype/privacy-policy) covers the data processing operations for the MathType users.
-It is an addendum of the company’s general Privacy Policy and the [general Privacy Policy](https://wiris.com/en/privacy-policy) still applies to MathType users.
+The [WirisQuizzes Privacy Policy](https://www.wiris.com/en/wiris-quizzes-privacy-policy/) covers the data processing operations for the MathType users.
+It is an addendum of the company’s general Privacy Policy and the [general Privacy Policy](https://www.wiris.com/en/privacy-policy) still applies to WirisQuizzes users.

 ## License